Curved Page Divider

 Age and Gender

 The foster children in Virginia are of different age groups.
 From infants to teenagers, children of all ages are placed into foster care.
 The biggest group consists of kids and teens.
-This is important since older children deal with more problems than younger ones in finding their forever homes.
+This is important because older children face more challenges than younger ones in finding their forever homes.

 Concerning gender, there are almost as many boys as there are girls in foster care.
-This balance implies that the need for foster care covers the whole scope of children, including both genders.
+This balance implies that the need for foster care encompasses all children, regardless of gender.
+Race and Ethnicity

 Children from Virginia's foster homes are spread across the state, from big cities like Richmond and Norfolk to very rural localities.
 The presence of foster homes may differ drastically from one region to another.
-Urban centers may have more resources and shelters, while rural areas may be more limited in resources and placement options.
+Urban centers may have more resources and shelters, while rural areas may have fewer resources and fewer placement options.

 Health of Foster Children